ericvc/Seneca-Tweets-GPT2/README.md

 topics on Twitter through the API and use them to construct prefix statements for the model to work off of.
-This may be somewhat of a challenge given that trending topics can range from catch-phrases, hash tags, and people’s name, but I have a few ideas to try out.
+This may be somewhat of a challenge given that trending topics can range from catch-phrases, hash tags, and people’s names, but I have a few ideas to get started with.
 I hope to post more code soon.